 Post-2021 Child Tax Credit

-Question: Will the higher child tax credit and advance payments eventually be made permanent?
+Question: What will happen to the higher child tax credit and advance payments after 2021?